 Want to go beyond reading about civil right to counsel and actually see/hear the arguments at work?
 If so, this page is for you.
 Below is a collection of advocacy videos, case arguments, debates/panels, public hearings of various types, and powerful speeches.
-Sit back and prepare to be inspired!

 The NCCRC's "Fighting Foreclosure" series, featuring interviews with homeowners, judges, and others on the importance of counsel in foreclosure cases